 Support for refugee and asylum seeker students

-If you are a refugee or asylum seeker, we recognise that you will have faced substantial barriers in your education.
-We will give you support throughout the application process and while you are studying with us.
+If you are a refugee or an asylum seeker, we will give you support throughout the application process and while you are studying with us.

 We recognise and support those for whom one or more of the following applies: